IMF praises UAE economic and financial developments

 Additionally, the IMF welcomed the UAE’s continued efforts to strengthen the macro-prudential and resolution and recovery frameworks, promote the effective management of non-performing loans, and advance the National AML/CFT Action Plan.

-Commenting on the success of the mission, His Excellency Khaled Mohamed Balama, Governor of CBUAE, said: “We value the continued and transparent collaboration with our major international stakeholders, such as the IMF.
+Commenting on the success of the mission, the Governor of CBUAE said, “We value the continued and transparent collaboration with our major international stakeholders, such as the IMF.
 The CBUAE is committed to upholding international best practices to support the continued stability of the financial system and contribute to sustainable global economic growth.”